 The bottom line for folks working in education technology is that while teachers can do more than ever before to support mastery, our work isn’t finished yet.
 To support the mastery model, we need both modular content, learning activities and support for teachers, which is why we need pioneering teachers like Jon to help us create these pathways for others to embrace this new way of learning.
 I predict mastery models will be a big component of how we will all learn in 2030.
 Like anything new, this will take work, but the outcome will be worth the effort.
 Only by working together, we can take advantage of this new technology and support building mastery within schools and in students.

-To listen to my full podcast conversation with Jon Bergmann, listen here.
+Click to listen to my full podcast conversation with Jon Bergmann.